zemersonnn/credit-risk-classification/credit-risk/Starter_Code/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.
+* I recommend the logistic regression model fit with the oversampled data due to its accuracy, precision, and recall scores.